 Floating Toolbar

-Button State Action
+Button When shown Action

-⏹ Stop Running/Paused/Suspended Cancel
+⏹ Stop While running/paused/suspended Cancel the run

-⇄ Layout Any Auto-layout the graph
+⇄ Auto Layout Graph view Auto-arrange the graph

 Right Side Buttons